awsdocs/aws-parallelcluster-user-guide/doc_source/building-custom-ami-v3.md

    ```
    pcluster build-image --image-id IMAGE_ID --image-configuration IMAGE_CONFIG.yaml --region REGION
    ```
+**Warning**
+`pcluster build-image` uses the default VPC\.
+If the default VPC has been deleted, perhaps by using AWS Control Tower or AWS Landing Zone, then the subnet ID must be specified in the image configuration file\.
+For more information, see [SubnetId](HeadNode-v3.md#yaml-HeadNode-Networking-SubnetId)\.

    For other parameters, see pcluster build\-image command\.
 The previous command will do the following:
    + Create a CloudFormation stack based on the image configuration\.
 The stack will create all the EC2 ImageBuilder resources required for the build\.